noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

     - the length of text can help decide between the two
 - set the line-height larger than the font size to reduce cramping
   - dont set a unit to your line-height value, as a unitless line-height is proportional to its font-size!
+- main theme
+  - typography is about usability first
+  - ^ then about emotion second

 ### layout